Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1Jennifer makes a base monthly salary of $2000.
-As a vendor, she must sell $17000 worth of items per month.
-She also makes a 10% commission on all sales beyond the monthly quota.
-If Jennifer sold $27200 worth of items this month, what is her total salary for the month including base salary and commission to the nearest dollar?
+1Paul makes a base monthly salary of $1500.
+As a vendor, he must sell $19000 worth of items per month.
+He also makes a 6% commission on all sales beyond the monthly quota.
+If Paul sold $26600 worth of items this month, what is his total salary for the month including base salary and commission to the nearest dollar?

 Solution